Financial-Times/dotcom-tool-kit/readme.md

 and [add the plugin](#plugins) to `packages/sandbox/.toolkitrc.yml`.

-## Lifecycles
+## Hooks

 Tool Kit manages the build lifecycle for your app.
-Plugins can define **lifecycle events** that can be run by developers, or other tooling like CI and hosting platforms.
-These events are things like `build`, `test` and `deploy` that are run during development, on CI servers, and
+Plugins can define **hooks** that can be run by developers, or other tooling like CI and hosting platforms.
+Hooks are things like `build`, `test` and `deploy` that are run during development, on CI servers, and on hosting platforms.

-Tool Kit plugins manage the configuration to run their lifecycle events automatically from other tooling.
+Tool Kit plugins manage the configuration to run their hooks automatically from other tooling.
 When Tool Kit loads, it verifies the configuration exists, and exits if something is missing.
-You can run `npx dotcom-tool-kit install`, which will install most configuration automatically, and provide instructions to follow for any configuration it can't automatically install.
+You can run `npx dotcom-tool-kit --install`, which will install most configuration automatically, and provide instructions to follow for any configuration it can't automatically install.

-To allow apps to choose what they run, a lifecycle event defined by one plugin can be **assigned** to run a command from another plugin.
+To allow apps to choose what they run, a hook defined by one plugin can be configured to run a task from another plugin.

-For example, the `npm` plugin defines a `test:local` event to be run by the `test` script in your package.json (i.e., what is run when you call `npm run test`,) but it doesn't define what tests to run itself.
-That's handled by a plugin like `mocha`, which can be assigned to the `test:local` event to run your Mocha test suite when you run `npm run test`.
+For example, the `npm` plugin defines a `test:local` hook to be run by the `test` script in your package.json (i.e., what is run when you call `npm run test`) but it doesn't define what tests to run itself.
+That's handled by a plugin like `mocha`, which can be configured to run on the `test:local` hook, to run your Mocha test suite when you run `npm run test`.

-Plugins can set a default command to run on a particular lifecycle event, to reduce configuration for common cases.
-For example, the `mocha` plugin assigns itself to `test:*` events by default.
+Plugins can set a default command to run on a particular hook, to reduce configuration for common cases.
+For example, the `mocha` plugin configures itself to `test:*` hooks by default.

-Plugins can also define default events for other plugins they depend on, allowing you to install preset plugins for common use cases that define and set up assignments for all the lifecycle events your app needs.
+Plugins can also define default hooks for other plugins they depend on, allowing you to install preset plugins for common use cases that define and configure tasks for all the hooks your app needs.

-If you, or a plugin, tries to assign a command to a lifecycle event that doesn't exist (which could be because you've not installed the plugin that defines it, or you've made a typo), Tool Kit will error, and list the available events.
+If you, or a plugin, tries to configure a task to run on a hook that doesn't exist (which could be because you've not installed the plugin that defines it, or you've made a typo), Tool Kit will error, and list the available hooks.

-If you have multiple plugins installed that assign different commands to the same events, you'll need to [resolve the conflict](docs/resolving-lifecycle-conflicts.md).
+If you have multiple plugins installed that configure different tasks to run on the same hame, you'll need to [resolve the conflict](docs/resolving-hook-conflicts.md).

-### Plugins that define lifecycle events
+### Plugins that define hooks

 - [`circleci`](packages/circleci/readme.md)
 - [`heroku`](packages/heroku/readme.md)